MaxfieldEngland/gossamer-client-android/README.md

 * Create a settings panel with toggle for light/dark theme.
 * Create an Event screen with a post new event button.
 * Create an option to save posts.
 * Allow pictures to be appended to text posts.
-* Create a daily message view on the main screen.
 * Create a direct messaging screen with messaging ability.
 * Create an option to add image to profile page.